openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           Ceph deployment to pass to the overcloud deployment.
     -y, --yes             Skip yes/no prompt before overwriting an existing
                           <deployed_ceph.yaml> output file (assume yes).
+    --skip-user-create    Do not create the cephadm SSH user.
+This user is necessary to deploy but may be created in a separate step via 'openstack overcloud ceph user enable'.
+    --cephadm-ssh-user CEPHADM_SSH_USER
+                          Name of the SSH user used by cephadm.
+Warning: if this option is used, it must be used consistently for every 'openstack overcloud ceph' call.
+Defaults to 'ceph- admin'. (default=Env: CEPHADM_SSH_USER)
+    --stack STACK
-    --stack STACK         Name or ID of heat stack (default=Env:
+                          Name or ID of heat stack (default=Env:
                           OVERCLOUD_STACK_NAME)
     --working-dir WORKING_DIR
                           The working directory for the deployment where all